 • Non-refundable.

-• Same-day flight changes or standby are subjected to the fare difference.
+• Same-day flight changes are subject to the fare difference.

 • You do not receive a priority lane, automatic check-in, and complimentary premium drinks.

-Therefore, if you are looking for a more flexible fare category on Southwest Airlines, consider paying slightly more and booking Southwest Wanna Get Away Plus instead.
+Therefore, if you want a more flexible fare category on Southwest Airlines, consider paying slightly more and booking Southwest Wanna Get Away Plus instead.

 Southwest Wanna Get Away Plus Benefits